 You may know about the yogic diet, but did you know that yogic deep relaxation has been shown to be the equivalent of a few hours of sleep!
 And a regular night time routine starting half an hour before sleep can signal to your body and mind it is getting close to bedtime.

-Yoga done outdoors or with natural light streaming into the room also can tap into that great nourishing effect of being in nature.
+Yoga done outdoors or with natural light streaming into the room also can tap into that great nourishing effect.

 Connection is key in yoga.